Moral Competence Test (MCT)

 Comment: Contrary to the authors' expectation, all studies show that people's moral competence is very low, mostly in the range of a C-score between 0 and 30 (of 100 possible points).
-Moral competence is something completely different from the preference for certain types of moral reasoning.
-Therefore, a high preference for postconventional moral reasoning does not prove a high moral judgment competence.
-In fact, all studies on moral judgment competence agree that even adults mostly show rather low moral judgment competence on the MCT.
+Moral competence is something different from the preference for certain types of moral reasoning.
+Therefore, a high preference for postconventional moral reasoning does not prove a high moral competence.